aggie-d/SASE_Hack2026/README.md

 Our goal is to make education, software, and international commerce more accessible to people earning in MWK.
 A successful payment could help someone continue learning, deliver a client project, or obtain a tool their business needs.

-Taking ladTransfer live would require dependable liquidity, collection and card partners, appropriate regulatory approvals, and validation with local users.
+Taking LADTransfer live would require dependable liquidity, collection and card partners, appropriate regulatory approvals, and validation with local users.
 Malawi’s foreign exchange shortage remains a real constraint; our contribution is a proposed additional payment route when partner liquidity is available.

-**ladTransfer’s ambition is simple: help people turn the money they earn into opportunities they can actually access.**
+**LADTransfer’s ambition is simple: help people turn the money they earn into opportunities they can actually access.**